dbc257/memory-game/README.md

 $ cd memory-game && npm install
 ```

-To open all project files from terminal using VSCode just tpye and enter:
+To open all project files from terminal using VSCode just type and enter:

 ```
 $ code .